jayantmukho/su2code.github.io/_tutorials/compressible_flow/UQ_NACA0012.md

 - Reynolds number = 6.02E6
 - Reynolds length = 1.0 m

 Although this particular case simulates flow at 15deg, the same simulation can be run at varying angles of attack.
-The results section shows results from performing the simulations at a range of angles of attack which allows the exploration of the various flow regimes that occur.
+The results section presents analyses from performing the simulations at a range of angles of attack which allows the exploration of the various flow regimes that occur.
 At low angles of attack, the flow stays attached and RANS simualtions are quite accurate in predicting the flow.
 At higher angles of attack, the onset of stall causes flow seperation which leads to inaccuracies in flow predictions.
-The performance of this module in these varying conditions is showcased.

 ### Mesh Description